yujiezhou001/chattyApp/README.md

 ## Project Description

-ChattyApp allows users to chat to each other with their messsages displayed live and notifications shown if users change their usernames.
+ChattyApp allows multi-user communication with real-time udpates of their messsages displayed and notifications shown if users change their usernames.

 ## Screenshots